amiellib/The-15-Puzzle-solver/README.md

 All tiles that are not black or red the cost of moving them is 1.

-A tile can move up or down or left or right.
+A tile can move up, down, left or right.